-University thesis guidelines are found in the appendix of this document.
+University thesis guidelines are found in this document.
 As notified, faculty will notify students as further policies and procedures are developed by the University.
 However, it is the responsibility of the student to verify with the Library that the most current thesis guidelines are being followed.

 XIV.
-Appendix: Forms/Samples:
+Forms/Samples: